impredicative/irc-rss-feed-bot/README.md

 Restarting the bot after deleting the database will then create a new database file, and all configured feeds will be handled as new.
 This deletion is however discouraged as a routine measure.
+#### Disk cache
+* An ephemeral `.ircrssfeedbot_cache` directory is written by the bot in the container.
+Its size is limited to approximately 2 GiB.
+The cache is implicitly reset when the container is restarted or recreated.